synopsys-sig/srm-k8s/README.md

 ### New Repository Location

->Note: Ignore this section if you are installing SRM on a Kubernetes cluster for the first time.
+Ignore this section if you are installing SRM on a Kubernetes cluster for the first time.

 The srm-k8s repo was previously hosted at https://github.com/synopsys-sig.
 Git requests to that repo should get redirected to this one, so your local srm-k8s clone should continue working.
 To explicitly update your clone's origin to this repo, run the following command, which uses an HTTPS git connection: